3 Min. Read

 Floor Heating under Engineered Wood

-When you hear the words “heated floors,” most people probably picture a bathroom with a toasty warm tile floor.
-Although the bathroom is the most popular room in which to install radiant heated floors, you might be surprised to learn that you can actually use radiant heat in any room of the home and under nearly any flooring type — even nailed hardwood!
+Many people associate heated floors with the comforting warmth of a tiled bathroom.Ā Although the bathroom is the most popular room in which to install radiant heated floors,Ā the possibilities go well beyond that.
+Enjoy radiant heat in any room of your home, even beneath the timeless elegance of nailed hardwood floors.
+You might be surprised to learn that you can actually use radiant heat in any room of the home and under nearly any flooring type!

 Wood sleepers are a key to installing radiant heat under nailed hardwood.